 Cadillac was not a particularly clean person.
 But, after we moved into the stepfather’s house, she suddenly became fixated on keeping things spic and span.
-She treaded lightly around her stepdaughter so as not to further fracture her already toxic one-month marriage.
-That meant housekeeping was allotted to me.
+The designated housekeeper would be me.

 I resemble both my parents.
 Those who know Cadillac say I’m her spitting image.
 Those who know my dad, say I look just like him.
 Obviously, Cadillac believes the latter.
 “You could have accomplished so much more in life if you’d only gotten that nose job,” she’d torment. -It’s valid to note, she’d gotten two.

-When your parent judges you in disdain as a child, you realize the person who is supposed to protect you at all costs, is not on your side.
-This charts our relationships throughout life.
-When society later judges you as an adult, you feel even more deeply painted into a self-preservation corner.
-Vulnerability and connection are approached, if at all, with extreme caution.
+When your parent judges you in disdain as a child, it’s humiliating.
+And you realize the person who is supposed to protect you is not on your side.
+Unbeknownst to you, this charts future relationships.
+And when society inevitably judges you as an adult, you feel even more deeply painted into the corner of self-preservation.
+Vulnerability and connection are approached with extreme caution.